Group knowledge and individual introspection: Knowledge operators and possibility relations

 It is clear that $\mathcal{P}^3 \subseteq \mathcal{P}^2 \subseteq \mathcal{P}^1 \subseteq \mathcal{P}$.
 It is also easy to check that $P \in \mathcal{P}^3$ if and only if $P$ is an equivalence relation, i.e., a reflexive, symmetric and transitive relation.
 A similar taxonomy of possibility relations with a discussion of their properties can be found in \cite{GeanakoplosNonPartition}.

-Some of the results in Section \ref{Sec:KRevision} involve two specific types of binary relations: the left trace and the left $n$-ary trace.
-Following \cite[p.
+Some of the results in Section \ref{Sec:KRevision} involve two particular binary relations: the left trace and the left $n$-ary trace.
+Following \citet[p.
 69]{aleskerov2007utility}, the \textit{left trace} of $P \in \mathcal{P}$ is the binary relation $T_P$ constructed as follows:

-It is easy to check that $T_P$ is reflexive and transitive.
+The left trace $T_P$ is reflexive and transitive.
 The symmetric part of $T_P$ is the binary relation $E_P$ obtained as: